OCA/OpenUpgrade/openerp/openupgrade/doc/source/strategies.rst

 Skipping releases
 =================
-You *can* create an upgrade script that skips one or more major releases of OpenERP, but such a script will be useless for other users and developers of the OpenUpgrade distribution.
+You *can* create an upgrade script that skips one or more major releases of Odoo, but such a script will be useless for other users and developers of the OpenUpgrade distribution.
 If you can, please create all the intermediate scripts.